-Due to their similar appearance, lettuce and cabbage are often confused with each other, even though botanically, they have nothing in common.
+Due to their similar appearance, lettuce and cabbage are often confused, even though they have nothing in common botanically.
 In this article, we will further discuss the similarities and differences between these two vegetables, especially in nutrition and their impact on health.

-Both cabbage and lettuce have short stems, however lettuce leaves wrap each other giving lettuce a more oblong shape, whereas cabbages look more round.
-Lettuce also tends to have more chlorophyll, giving it a darker green colouring.
+Both cabbage and lettuce have short stems; however, lettuce leaves wrap each other, giving lettuce a more oblong shape, whereas cabbages look more round.
+Lettuce tends to have more chlorophyll, giving it a darker green coloring.
 Some variants of cabbages and lettuce can also be red or purple.

 Taste and Use

 Lettuce, containing more water, has a weaker taste and no smell, as opposed to cabbages that have a strong taste and odor.
 Cabbage being crunchier is often used in the kitchen in boiled or steamed forms, while lettuce is more commonly consumed raw.

 These two vegetables also grow under different conditions.
 Lettuce is an annual plant that thrives in warmer climates, whereas cabbage is biannual and prefers cooler environments.

 Both lettuce and cabbages have various cultivars.
 These cultivars can differ by looks, taste, and nutritional values.